Key takeaways from new reports on Russian disinformation

 The New Knowledge report says the Russian troll operation worked in many ways like a conventional corporate branding campaign, using a variety of different technology services to deliver the same messages to different groups of people.

-Among the sites infiltrated with propaganda were popular image-heavy websites like Pinterest and Tumblr, chatty forums like Reddit, and a wonky geopolitics blog promoted from Russian-run accounts on Facebook and YouTube.
+Among the sites infiltrated with propaganda were popular image-heavy services like Pinterest and Tumblr, chatty forums like Reddit, and a wonky geopolitics blog promoted from Russian-run accounts on Facebook and YouTube.

 Even the silly smartphone game “Pokemon Go” wasn’t immune.
 A Tumblr post encouraged players to name their Pokemon character after a victim of police brutality.